Arsenic-ATG/Tetris/README.md

 # Tetris
-Tetris™ clone created in c++ and SDL
+Tetris™ clone created in C++ and SDL, The project is also designed to be compile with emscripten and be deployed online.

 | [Start a new game](https://tetrisplusplus.netlify.app/) |
 | --------------------------------------- |